What Is My Dads Cousin To Me?

 Now, what does it mean when someone is “removed?”
 That means they’re a generation younger than they would be if they weren’t removed.
 For example, if your parents’ cousin had a son or daughter, that offspring would be your first cousin once removed—you and that child are removed by one generation.
 If that child had a son or daughter, that offspring would be your 2nd cousin once removed—you and that child are still separated by one generation, but now it’s two generations away from your grandparents, not just one.

 It’s not that complicated!
-1st cousin 4x removed means that you and your 4th great-grandparent share a grandparent.
+Being a first cousin, 4x removed, means that you and your fourth great-grandparent share a grandparent.
 That’s all it means.

 Hopefully, this clears things up for you!